microsoft/winget-cli/doc/specs/#929 #2334 - Improvements and behavior changes to winget install and winget upgrade flow.md

 **New Behavior**: By default, `winget install` will check for installed package after a package is found in a source.
 If an installed package is found, `winget install` will inform user in bold text and try to do a `winget upgrade` workflow instead.
 User will get `No applicable upgrade` if upgradable version not available.
 If an installed package is not found, `winget install` will try to search through all available package versions and find the latest that's applicable, in hope that installation success will be higher with less `No applicable installer`.

-**Note**: To better accommodate various user needs, the existing behavior will be preserved and can be invoked with `--force` flag.
+**Note**: To better accommodate various user needs, the existing behavior will be preserved and can be invoked with `--force` argument.

-### Winget Upgrade flow will
+### Winget Upgrade flow will try to select installer that better matches installed package

+**Existing Behavior**: `winget upgrade` does not try to select installer by installed package's architecture, locale.

+**New Behavior**:

+- First, winget will try to record selected installer's architecture and locale for installation through winget
+- winget will record architecture or locale from command as user intent. i.e. `winget install foo --architecture x86 --locale en-US`
+- During upgrade flow installer selection, installer architecture or locale from previous installation will be treated as preference.
+Installer architecture or locale from user intent will be treated as requirement(i.e. the upgrade will fail if architecture or locale requirement cannot be met).

+**Note**: This improvement only works for installations through winget.
+Due to current limitations of winget tracking implementation, winget will only honor metadata from last installation for the same package.

+### `--force` argument separation from Override Hash Mismatch

+**Existing Behavior**: Currently, the `--force` argument is overloaded with overriding installer hash mismatch, overriding conflicting portable package, and potentially overriding the new `winget install` behavior.

+**New Behavior**: Since hash mismatch overriding is security related, it warrants a dedicated argument. `--ignore-security-hash`(name suggested in [#715](https://github.com/microsoft/winget-cli/issues/715)) will be introduced to represent installer hash mismatch overriding. `--force` argument will be kept for generic workflow behavior overriding.